Like walking along a waterfront? Check. Like small, privately-owned shops with character? Check. Like many choices for delicious dining? Check.

 Shopping, People-Watching, Walking & Cycling

-Apart from dining, there are many small shops – from specialty gift shops, to bookstores with used books, art shops, women’s fashion and pet shops.
+Apart from dining, there are many small shops.
+Check out specialty gift shops, art shops, women’s fashion and pet shops.

-For those who prefer an active lifestyle, the Waterfront Trail that goes along the shore and marina in Port Credit and into the small residential streets, is the ideal spot for cyclists, walking enthusiasts and rollerbladers.
+Port Credit is also a hot spot for those with active lifestyles.
+The Waterfront Trail, wending its way dalong the shore and marina in Port Credit and into the small residential streets, is the ideal spot for cyclists, walking enthusiasts and rollerbladers.

 During the hot summer nights, Port Credit Marina and the walk down to where the river meets Lake Ontario are packed with people.
 It’s a great spot to sit and people-watch, go on a first date and watch the sun set behind the Port Credit lighthouse.

-Even during the winter, Port Credit has its appeal – the frozen, empty marina offers photographers with stark visuals, and bars such as Roc ‘n Doc’s make for cozy spots for a pint, pub grub and live music.
+Even during the winter, Port Credit has its appeal.
+The frozen, empty marina offers photographers with stark visuals.
+Bars such as Roc ‘n Doc’s make for cozy spots for a pint, pub grub and live music.

 Like in the early 1900s, Port Credit remains an escape for Torontonians – away from the hustle and bustle of the big city, with a community atmosphere and so many attractions.
 Even residents from other parts of Mississauga are lured to the variety of places to visit in this area.